Reading is one of my favourite things to do, particularly if I’ve had an especially stressful day.

 Books such as Oliver Twist (another classic novel from Dickens) helped me to realise that there is a whole world of people who are poorly treated and that there are plenty more, much worse off than me.
 While Lewis Carroll’s Alice’s Adventures in Wonderland, The Chronicles of Narnia series by C.S.
 Lewis and books like the Magic Faraway Tree series by Enid Blyton allowed my imagination to grow, letting me escape into a world in which I knew for a fact I would be safe.

-As usual, thank you for reading all of that if you made it this far, I greatly appreciate it!
+As always, thank you for reading all of that if you made it this far, I greatly appreciate it!

 I can relate to this in a big way.
 I can’t count how many books I had memorized before I learned how to read, when I finally did books were the only thing I ever had on my Christmas list (I was a nightmare to shop with if there was a bookshop anywhere nearby, haha)